awslabs/aws-jwt-verify/README.md

 }
 ```

 The `instanceof` check in the `catch` block above is crucial, because not all errors will include the rawJwt, only errors that subclass `JwtInvalidClaimError` will.
-In order to understand why this makes sense, you must understand that this library verifies JWTs in 3 stages, that all must succeed for the JWT to be considered valid:
+In order to understand why this makes sense, you should know that this library verifies JWTs in 3 stages, that all must succeed for the JWT to be considered valid:

 - Stage 1: Verify JWT structure and JSON parse the JWT
 - Stage 2: Verify JWT cryptographic signature (i.e. RS256)
 - Stage 3: Verify JWT claims (such as e.g. its expiration)

 Only in case of stage 3 verification errors, will the raw JWT be included in the error (if you set `includeRawJwtInErrors` to `true`).
-This way, when you look at the invalid raw JWT in the error, you'll know that its structure and signature are at least valid.
-You should still treat the JWT as invalid, but you might execute different business logic to handle the verification error depending on the situation at hand.
+This way, when you look at the invalid raw JWT in the error, you'll know that its structure and signature are at least valid (stages 1 and 2 succeeded).

 ## The JWKS cache